 Because I am basically a serious (Read: boring) person, I tend to gravitate to serious (Again: boring) forms of diversion.
 Things that would drive others to drink or commit acts of mayhem out of sheer desperation I find fascinating.
 For example, my reading list is heavy with scholarly histories, essays, and philosophical ruminations on obscure topics.
 I enjoy discussing the fine points of science, technology, business, and current events with anyone who will engage.
 I could lose myself in the subtle intricacies of drying paint.
 I enjoy documentaries.
 Correction, I love documentaries, an inclination very much in the minority.
-I recall as a small child observing how the living room would clear clear out whenever the one and only television channel our town had happened to be showing a documentary.
+I recall as a small child observing how the living room would clear out whenever the one and only television channel our town had happened to be showing a documentary.
 I didn’t know what a documentary was, probably would have stumbled over its pronunciation, but I knew right away that liked it.
-It told a story, not a fable, about real people and real events.
+It told a true story about real people and real events.
 If you paid attention, you might even learn a bit about how the world worked.
 How could you not like such a thing?